 - Expand your culinary horizons by enjoying delicious cruelty-free recipes.

 - Think twice about eggs.
 Most egg-laying hens are forced to spend their short lives crammed inside battery cages where they can't even stretch their wings.
 Avoiding cage eggs is crucial, but laying hens in all production systems are killed when their egg production wanes — years before their natural life expectancy.
 And only female chicks can produce eggs, so millions of unwanted male chicks are gassed or ground up alive each year.
 This is why many animal lovers are choosing to go egg-free!

 - Consider your milk.
 For lots of people, it comes as a surprise to realise that cows don't automatically produce milk.
 Like all mammals, cows only lactate after giving birth.
 Dairy cows are impregnated each year, and their newborn calves are taken so milk can be harvested for human consumption.
-Around 700,000 unwanted Australian dairy calves are slaughtered each year at only a few days old as 'waste products' of the dairy industry.
+Hundreds of thousands of unwanted Australian dairy calves are slaughtered each year at only a few days old as 'waste products' of the dairy industry.
 So it's not surprising that soy milks, oat milks, rice milks and other delicious dairy alternatives are rapidly gaining popularity among caring consumers.

 - Send a feedback email urging your local supermarket to end their support of factory farmed meat and eggs.

 - Spare a thought for lab animals.
 Millions of animals suffer immensely in needless product testing experiments.
 Look for household cleaning products and cosmetics that are not tested on animals.
 For more details visit Choose Cruelty Free.

 - Pick a family outing that's kind to animals.
 Avoid supporting events such as rodeos, exotic animal circuses, horse races and greyhound races — which force animals into a life of suffering.
 Try visiting an animal-free circus or farm sanctuary, go to the beach, see a movie or take a trip to the museum instead!